dvlprwchoi/vanilla-bootstrap-practice/README.md

 # Vanilla Bootstrap Practice

-Playing around with some components from bootstrap library for vanilla JavaScript.
+Playing around with some components from Bootstrap CSS framework for vanilla JavaScript.

 ## Link to React-Bootstrap Practice Repo